As PVR takes on Sathyam Cinemas, concerns now on possible ticket price hike

 But, pricing and distribution policies post-acquisition are still unclear, some say.
 Noted distributor Abirami Ramanathan pointed out that PVR might bring in distribution policies from the North.

 One of the greatest difference between SPI and PVR so far, however, has been the pricing of tickets.
-While theatres in Tamil Nadu are allowed to charge `150 plus taxes, SPI has maintained that figure at `120 plus taxes for most films.
+While theatres in Tamil Nadu are allowed to charge Rs 150 plus taxes, SPI has maintained that figure at Rs 120 plus taxes for most films.
 PVR, however, charges the maximum.